Tesla Q4 Earnings Preview

 Tesla's stock experienced a 4.42% decline in the first week of January.
 Investors will likely closely watch the fourth-quarter gross profit margin performance, especially considering Tesla's four consecutive price hikes in November for vehicles sold in China.
 These were driven by profit concerns and increased competition from other electric vehicle manufacturers.

 Looking ahead to 2024, the era of subsidies for new energy vehicles is ending.
-Germany's subsidy program for electric cars concluded on December 18, 2023, and France tightened subsidies, limiting them to a maximum of €7,000 for electric cars manufactured in Europe as of December 15 2023.
+Germany's subsidy programme for electric cars concluded on 18 December 2023, and France tightened subsidies, limiting them to a maximum of €7,000 for electric cars manufactured in Europe as of 15 December 2023.

 The subsidy policy decline in European and American countries and low demand caused by high-interest rates may compel Tesla to sustain its low-price strategy.
 Profit margins may be challenging to improve significantly, and economic downturn expectations might impact sales.